 In 2014, the Delta Programme presented proposals for the Delta Decisions.
-These decisions represent the main choices for the approach to flood risk management, freshwater supply, and climate-proof and water-robust spatial planning in the Netherlands.
+These decisions represent the main choices for the approach to flood risk management, freshwater supply, and climate-proof and water-resilient spatial planning in the Netherlands.
 The Delta Decisions guide the measures that the Netherlands will be implementing in the short and long term.

 (A pale blue background with the on-screen text: Delta Programme.
 An animation.
 Voice-over:)